-The Control and Status Registers provide the user with a mechanism for changing and reading the value of various parameters of the X96010.
-The X96010 contains seven Control, one Status, and several Reserved registers, each being one Byte wide (See Figure 4).
+The Control and Status Registers provide the user with a mechanism for changing and reading the value of various parameters of the X96012.
+The X96012 contains seven Control, one Status, and several Reserved registers, each being one Byte wide (See Figure 4).
 The Control registers 0 through 6 are located at memory addresses 80h through 86h respectively.
 The Status register is at memory address 87h, and the Reserved registers at memory address 88h through 8Fh.

-All bits in Control register 6 always power-up to the logic state "0".
-All bits in Control registers 0 through 5 power-up to the logic state value kept in their corresponding nonvolatile memory cells.
-The nonvolatile bits of a register retain their stored values even when the X96010 is powered down, then powered back up.
-The nonvolatile bits in Control 0 through Control 5 registers are all preprogrammed to the logic state "0" at the factory, except the cases that indicate "1" in Figure 4.
+All bits in Control register 6 always power up to the logic state "0".
+All bits in Control registers 0 through 5 power up to the logic state value kept in their corresponding nonvolatile memory cells.
+The nonvolatile bits of a register retain their stored values even when the X96012 is powered down, then powered back up.
+The nonvolatile bits in Control 0 through Control 5 registers are all preprogrammed to the logic state "0" at the factory.